-At the 2020 Diocesan Conference it was announced that the parishes in the lower Cynon Valley, (Abercynon, Penrhiwceiber, Mountain Ash, Aberaman and Cwmbach) will be moving forward with the Diocesan plan to become a Ministry Area, which makes 2021 a year of planning and prayer as we become one parish by the 31st December.
+At the 2020 Diocesan Conference it was announced that the parishes in Cynon Valley South, (Abercynon, Penrhiwceiber, Mountain Ash, Aberaman and Cwmbach) will be moving forward with the Diocesan plan to become a Ministry Area, which makes 2021 a year of planning and prayer as we become one parish by the 31st December.

 We will be developing a strategy to move forward and whilst it is a step into the unknown one of things we’ve learnt during the COVID crisis is that God provides new ways to worship and reach out.